AndnixSH/Forza-Horizon-5-Afking/README.md

 ## PC

 #### Keyboard
-- Find something that can hold W key on keyboard
+- Find a thing that can hold a key on keyboard
-- Use [Autohotkey](https://www.autohotkey.com/) and use my [AHK script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
+- Windows: Use [Autohotkey](https://www.autohotkey.com/) and my [AHK script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
+Edit the script with any text editor of your choice and change a key.
 Simply double click to run in background.
-Press F8 to hold down W key.
+Press F8 to hold down a key.
 If you want to stop the script, exit from system tray icon
+- Linux: Use [Autokey](https://github.com/autokey/autokey) and my [Autokey script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
+Put the .py script in `home/(username)/.config/autokey/data/My Phrases`.
+To stop the script, simply press the same key

 #### Controller
 - If you have an Xbox controller, use rubberband or hair tie on the right trigger (RT) to hold it down.
-(See image below)
+(See image below).
 - If you have Playstation controller, you will need to setup ViGEm.
 It might be hard to use rubberband on PS3 controller, but you can put clips to hold the R2 down (See image below)
+- Highly recommended to connect your controller via USB to prevent disconnection

 #### Multitasking
 Use [DisplayFusion](https://www.displayfusion.com/).
 Prevent Window Deactivation is a PAID feature